Bombing of Stalingrad: Prelude

-During the Battle of Kalach, Fliegerkorps VIII provided the German XIV and XXIV Panzer Corps' with decisive air support as the Soviet 62nd Army was encircled and destroyed west of Kalach from 8–11 August through the application of superior German firepower from all sides and especially from above.
-50,000 prisoners were taken by the Germans, 1,100 Soviet tanks were destroyed or captured and the road to Stalingrad was laid bare.
+During the Battle of Kalach, Fliegerkorps VIII provided the German XIV and XXIV Panzer Corps with decisive air support as the Soviet 62nd Army was encircled and destroyed west of Kalach from 8–11 August through the application of superior German firepower from all sides and especially from above.
+Fifty thousand prisoners were taken by the Germans, 1,100 Soviet tanks were destroyed or captured, and the road to Stalingrad was clear.

-LI Army Corps penetrated across the Don north of Kalach on 21 August, forcing the surprised and helpless Red Army formations to the south to fall back on Stalingrad.
-XIV Panzer Corps crossed the Don the next morning across two enormous pontoon bridges created by German engineers.
-Fiebig's air corps shot down 139 Red aircraft in three days and inflicted massive damage on Soviet ground forces.
-On 21 August Richthofen personally flew across the Don in his Fieseler Fi 156 and was shocked at the carnage of dead Soviet bodies and destroyed tanks.
-Hours after Richthofen's sightseeing, Kampfgeschwader 76s Junkers Ju 88 medium bombers exterminated two surprised Soviet reserve divisions on open fields 150 kilometers east of Stalingrad.
-Richthofen was excited and delighted by the one-sided massacre and wrote in his diary: "Blood flowed!"
+LI Army Corps penetrated across the Don north of Kalach on 21 August, forcing the outmanouvred Red Army formations to the south to fall back on Stalingrad.
+XIV Panzer Corps crossed the Don the next morning across two large pontoon bridges created by German engineers.
+Fiebig's air corps shot down 139 Red aircraft in three days and inflicted significant damage on Soviet ground forces.
+On 21 August, Kampfgeschwader 76's Junkers Ju 88 medium bombers decimated two Soviet reserve divisions on open fields 150 kilometers east of Stalingrad.

-Within two days of crossing the Don, Gustav Anton von Wietersheim's XIV Panzer Corps rolled forth to reach the Volga river at Spartanovka in the northern suburbs of Stalingrad at 1600 hours on 23 August.
-Stavka, the Soviet supreme command, was shocked by the speed of Wietersheim's advance.
-It was accomplished largely thanks to an overwhelming deluge of German airpower.
+Within two days of crossing the Don, Gustav Anton von Wietersheim's XIV Panzer Corps rolled forth to reach the Volga river at Spartanovka in the northern suburbs of Stalingrad at 16:00 on 23 August.
+Stavka was surprised by the speed of Wietersheim's advance.
+It was accomplished largely thanks to German airpower.
 Fliegerkorps VIII flew 1,600 unbroken sorties, blasting a path for the Panzer spearheads by dropping 1,000 tons of bombs on 23 August.
-Junkers Ju 87 Stuka dive bombers, Focke-Wulf Fw 190 ground attack aircraft and Heinkel He 111 and Junkers Ju 88 medium bombers bombed and strafed the paralyzed Soviets, landed, refueled, restocked their ordnance and flew more missions as the German aircraft never broke the cycle.
-Fliegerkorps VIII lost only three aircraft that day (against Soviet claims of 90), while destroying 91 Soviet aircraft in a single day and inflicting immeasurable damage on the Soviet soldiers and civilians on the ground.
+Junkers Ju 87 Stuka dive bombers, Focke-Wulf Fw 190 ground attack aircraft, and Heinkel He 111 and Junkers Ju 88 medium bombers bombed and strafed the paralyzed Soviets, landed, refueled, restocked their ordnance, and flew more missions.
+Fliegerkorps VIII lost three aircraft that day, while destroying 91 Soviet aircraft and inflicting major damage on the Soviets on the ground.